binali-rustamov/apertum-qsystem/readme_eng.txt

 Step 10.
 Main and operator's boards positioning.

 Since version 1.3.7 specify the monitor number for the main board in the editor board in the central part.
-The parameters "number of additional monitor to display".
+The parameters "Number of additional monitor for board".
 That is enough.
 If the monitor is not plug in, coordinates from clientboard.xml and  mainboard.xml will be used.
 When parameter is 0, then the board is disabled.

+For old versions.
 There are 2 files in the <Qsystem>\config\ folder: clientboard.xml and mainboard.xml (for client machine and server respectively).
 These files contain board positioning coordinates, you can also turn it on\off there.
 If you have not connected the second monitor, the program opens it all on one monitor.
 To send the board to the second monitor enter to the clientboard.xml and mainboard.xml files the second monitor coordinates.
 Enter the x and y parameters to the setting files:
 <Board visible="1" x="-500" y="10" Name="Save board configuration">

 The parameters allow to identify the board location and open it on the second monitor.
 When the second monitor connects, you need to upscale the desktop on it.
 The upscaled desktop has its own coordinates in relation to the main desktop.
 You have to enter coordinates of a point included to the upscale.
 Positioning will be carried out by that point.
 I.e., the upper left corner of the board will be positioned by the point.
 Remember, that the coordinates of the main monitor upper left corner are (0,0).
 For example, an aux. monitor is connected, the desktop is upscaled on it on the left from the main desktop.
 The aux. monitor has the extension of 640x480 px.
 The upper left corner of the auxiliary desktop has the coordinates (-640, 0) in relation to the main desktop.
 The settings are x="-500" y="10", which means that the table is positioned to the aux. desktop, but not to the aux. monitor corner.
 It is positioned 10 pixels down and 140 pixels from the edge of the aux. monitor.
 After that the desktop expanses to the entire screen.